 The building has a ramp up to the entrance and is accessed through automatic doors.
 There is step-free access to all rooms, including an elevator for all rooms which are not on the ground floor.
 The Rymer auditorium has accessible spaces at the front and back of the auditorium We would like to ensure that anyone with a mobility impairment can access the smaller rooms too: please let us know so we can organise groups accordingly.

-There are both gender specific toilet facilities and an accessible, gender-neutral restroom/toilet on the ground floor.
+There are gender specific toilet facilities, an accessible toilet and a gender-neutral toilet on the ground floor.
+These can be seen on the room map.

 Yes, conference attendees will be encouraged to indicate their pronoun on conference badges, either by selecting a sticker at the conference reception or by writing it on.